jaystack/corp-check-rest/rules-README.md

 Find [here](https://raw.githubusercontent.com/jaystack/corp-check-rest/master/default-rules.json).

 ## Notes
-Keen-eyed developers will realize that Corp-Check CLI does not fall into the "recommended" category using our own checks, due to some dependencies yielding warnings.
+Keen-eyed developers will realize that some of the dependencies of Corp-Check CLI yield warnings.
 Thankfully, it happens because of version checks, not licensing ones.
 This clearly show that while our open-source world is far from being ideal, each and every one of us make what we can to establish a transparent and clear ecosystem.
 To avoid any problems, Corp-Check CLI still passes the check when you use corp-check-cli as a dependency.